SUKOHI/OrderByDistance/README.md

 # OrderByDistance
 A Laravel package that manages `ORDER BY` clause sorting by distance.
+(This package is maintained under L5.5.)

 # Installation